greg-raven/Uncommon-Sense/_posts/2009-06-22-the-fda-as-tyranny.md

 ---
-title: 'The FDA as tyranny'
+title: "The FDA as tyranny"
 layout: post
 categories:
 - liberty